Skip to content

 Construction loan requirements

 Many lenders also want to make sure you have a plan.
-If you have a detailed plan, especially if it was put together by the construction company you’re going to work with, it can help lenders feel more confident you’ll be able to repay the loan.
+If you have a detailed plan, especially if it was put together by the construction company you’re going to work with, it can help lenders feel more confident that you’ll be able to repay the loan.

-Adding an appraisal estimating how much the finished home will be worth is also helpful.
+An appraisal estimating how much the finished home will be worth is also helpful.

 How to get a construction loan